 Vectors of Spread:

 Flowers: It has numerous groups of small, white flowers arranged in large (20-50cm in diameter), flat-topped, umbrella-like clusters (umbels).
+Plants only flower after a year or more of growth.

 Stem: Tall (2-5 m), with reddish-purple blotches along the stem.
 Stems are hollow and coated in coarse bristles arising from blister-like pustules.